CodeChain-io/foundry/API.md

     value: new U256(10000)
 });

-// Parcel is only valid if the nonce is match to the nonce of the parcel signer.
+// Parcel is only valid if the nonce matches the nonce of the parcel signer.
-// The nonce of the signer is increased by 1 when this parcel confirmed. const parcelSignerNonce = new U256(0);
+// The nonce of the signer is increased by 1 when this parcel is confirmed. const parcelSignerNonce = new U256(0);
 // Parcel signer pays 10 CCC as fee. const fee = new U256(10);
-// Network id prevents replay attack or mistake among different CodeChain network. const networkId = 17;
+// Network ID prevents replay attacks or confusion among different CodeChain networks. const networkId = 17;
 // Create Parcel
 const parcel = new Parcel(parcelSignerNonce, fee, networkId, tx);

-// Sign the parcel with the secret of the address 0x31bd8354de8f7dbab6764a11851086061fee3f25. const parcelSignerSecret = new H256("b15139f97aad25ae0330432aeb091ef962eee643e41dc07a1e04457c5c2c6088");
+// Sign the parcel with the secret key of the address 0x31bd8354de8f7dbab6764a11851086061fee3f25. const parcelSignerSecret = new H256("b15139f97aad25ae0330432aeb091ef962eee643e41dc07a1e04457c5c2c6088");
 const signedParcel = parcel.sign(parcelSignerSecret);

 // Send the signed parcel to the CodeChain node.
 The node will propagate this
-// parcel and trying to confirm it. sdk.sendSignedParcel(signedParcel).then((hash) => {
+// parcel and attempt to confirm it. sdk.sendSignedParcel(signedParcel).then((hash) => {
-    // sendSignedParcel returns Promise that resolves with parcel hash if parcel has
+    // sendSignedParcel returns a promise that resolves with a parcel hash if parcel has
     // been verified and queued successfully.
 It doesn't mean parcel was confirmed. console.log(`Parcel sent:`, hash);
     return sdk.getParcel(hash);
 }).then((parcel) => {
-    // getParcel returns Promise that resolves with parcel.
+    // getParcel returns a promise that resolves with a parcel.
     // blockNumber/blockHash/parcelIndex fields in Parcel is present only for the
     // confirmed parcel
     console.log(`Parcel`, parcel);